catkira/open5G_phy/README.md

 The peak detector takes the sum of the last WINDOW_LEN samples and compares it to the current sample.
 If the current sample is larger than the window sum times a DETECTION_FACTOR, then a peak is detected.
 DETECTION_FACTOR is currently hard coded to 32, so that the multiplication can be implemented as a shift operation.
 As result, this core only needs WINDOW_LEN additions and no multiplications. <br><br>
 <b>TODO:</b> There is currently no pipelining implemented.
 For larger windows it is probably needed to break up the add operation into different stages.

-# SSS demodulator
+# FFT demodulator
-The SSS demodulator uses [ZipCPU's FFT core](https://github.com/ZipCPU/dblclockfft).
+The FFT demodulator uses [ZipCPU's FFT core](https://github.com/ZipCPU/dblclockfft).
 Since the core runs at 122.88 MHz while the sample rate it only 3.84 MSPS, overclocking can be used to reduce the number of required multipliers.
 Normally a FFT would need 3 real multipliers per stage, with overclocking this can be reduced to 1 multiplier per stage.
 SSS would only need a 128 point FFT, but a 256 point FFT is used anyway, so that it can also be used for PBCH demodulation.
 This results in 8 real multipliers required for the FFT.
+The FFT demodulator is synchronized to the start signal from the Peak detector.
+It then continuously performs FFTs.
+There are special tag signals for the start of the SSS and PBCH symbols.

 # SSS demodulator
 The SSS detector currently operates in search mode, which means that it compares the received SSS sequence to all possible 335 SSS for the given N_id_1 which comes from the PSS detection.